mtamirT/project2/README.md

-project2
+Project 2 for San Jose Company
 ========

-Data analytics platform plugin
+* Data analytics platform plugin
+* This is point 2